Meet the AJC beta reading team

-Genres/material I won’t beta read: Sci-fi, horror, erotica.
+Genres/material I won’t read: Sci-fi, horror, erotica.

-Favorite authors: Diana Gabaldon, Liane Moriarty, Paullina Simons, PG Wodehouse, Jane Austen, Lian Hearn, Kate Grenville, Julian Fellowes, Julian Barnes.
+Favourite authors: Diana Gabaldon, Liane Moriarty, Paullina Simons, PG Wodehouse, Jane Austen, Lian Hearn, Kate Grenville, Julian Fellowes, Julian Barnes.

 Are you an author?
 Yes.
 I write reports, grant applications and web content.
 Most of this is in the health field.
 I particularly enjoy translating complex medical information into plain English.
 Why refer to ‘unanticipated mortality events’ when you mean ‘sudden deaths’?